andreas-wilm/game-of-life/README.md

 Run `./gol -h` to see command-line arguments.

-For importing RLE patterns (e.g. downloaded from the [LifeWiki](https://www.conwaylife.com/)), it's a good idea to add some padding, e.g. `./gol -f wilma.rle -c 2 -p 100`
+For importing RLE patterns (e.g. downloaded from the [LifeWiki](https://www.conwaylife.com/)), it's a good idea to add some padding, e.g. `./gol -f patterns/p5760unitlifecell.rle -c 1 -p 100`

 If you are under WSL2 and this segfaults early, please set the `DISPLAY` variable.